Internship & Co-op Frequently Asked Questions

 Q: How do I find an internship?

 A: Your internship search is quite similar to a job search - you will need a resume and cover letter, an internship search strategy, and will likely interview for the position.
-A variety of resources are available here on campus to assist you with this.
+A variety of resources are available.
 Schedule an appointment in the Career Development Office, connect with your faculty members, and don't forget how helpful your mentors and network can be as you seek out opportunities for which to apply.

 Q: Shouldn't I just keep my current job?